dmr121/code-quiz/README.md

+# Usage Instructions
+1. Run `npm install` in the root folder of this repository
+1. Run `npm run dev` to start the server.
+View the project at http://localhost:3000/

 # Code Quiz

 Code Quiz is used to assess a developer and their current abilities.
 It's been designed to be straightforward enough to allow for different solutions.
 The developer will be assessed on decisions made and methods chosen.